bramstroker/homeassistant-powercalc/README.md

         paused: 2.25
         idle: 1.5
 ```

+> Remark: You cannot use `off` in states_power as this is handled separately by powercalc.
+You'll need to use `standby_power` to indicate the power when the device is off.

 You can also use state attributes.
 Use the `|` delimiter to seperate the attribute and value.
 Here is en example: